iamranbi/movie-to-watch/README.md

 `$ python3 movies_test.py`
 ### run the program
 `$ python3 movies.py`
-p.s. if do not want to use the provided caches, but to re-create them from beginning: delete those two cache files('..._cache.json') in the folder before run this python file
+<br> (if do not want to use the provided caches, but re-create them from beginning: delete those two cache files('..._cache.json') in the folder before run this python file)
 ### choose command line options
 * **exit**
 <br> - description: exits the program